codr7/eli/README.md

 `1:'foo`

 #### Seq (Any)
-`Seq` is the root of all iterable types.
+`Seq` is the root of iterable types.

 #### String (Any Call Seq)
 `String` values are sequences of characters.